wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 1. A user is signed in to Azure AD in the web application (see the [Web Browser to Web Application](#web-browser-to-web-application) above).

 2. The web application needs to acquire an access token so that it can authenticate to the web API and retrieve the desired resource.
-It makes a request to Azure AD’s token endpoint, providing the credential, client ID, and web API’s application ID URI.
+It makes a request to Azure AD's token endpoint, providing the credential, client ID, and web API's application ID URI.

 3. Azure AD authenticates the application and returns a JWT access token that is used to call the web API.